siom79/japicmp/README.md

 * Differences can optionally be printed as XML or HTML file.
 * Per default private and package protected classes and class members are not compared.
 If necessary, the access modifier of the classes and class members to be compared can be set to public, protected, package or private.
-* Per default classes from all packages are compared.
-If necessary, certain packages can be excluded or only specific packages can be included.
+* Per default all classes are tracked.
+If necessary, certain packages, classes, methods or fields can be excluded or explicitly included.
 * All changes between all classes/methods/fields are compared.
 If necessary, output can be limited to changes that are binary incompatible (as described in the [Java Language Specification](http://docs.oracle.com/javase/specs/jls/se7/html/jls-13.html)).
 * All changes between annotations are compared, hence japicmp can be used to track annotation-based APIs like JAXB, JPA, JAX-RS, etc.
 * A maven plugin is available that allows you to compare the current artifact version with some older version from the repository.